-- 5.20 The requirements of the Building Regulations are usually deemed adequate for the sound insulation transmission loss between floors and walls of adjoining dwellings.
-No planning conditions are normally necessary. - 5.21 However, poor or inappropriate installation of sound insulation, inappropriate workmanship during the construction or conversion of the building and inappropriate arrangement/ stacking of rooms can cause serious neighbour noise disturbance from normal household activities and behaviour.
-These are frequent causes of complaints both in conversions and new builds. - 5.22 It is essential that conversions and new dwellings are designed with the appropriate room arrangement in separate adjoining dwellings, ensuring that:- - large family units are not situated above smaller units, - similar types of rooms in neighbouring dwellings are stacked above each other or adjoin each other, ie. bedroom bedroom, living room living room, etc. - halls are used as buffer zones between noise sensitive rooms of one dwelling and living areas of adjoining dwellings and communal areas incl. main entrances, staircases, lift shafts, service areas, etc. - 5.23 Where the arrangement of rooms is shown to be unsuitable and likely to give rise to neighbour noise nuisance, enhanced sound insulation will be required by condition or, in situations where there is particularly inappropriate stacking of rooms, a recommendation to refuse planning permission may be made.
-Ideally specialist operatives approved by the system supplier/designer should undertake the installation of sound insulation, with adequate site control to ensure good quality work. - 5.24 The contemporary fashion for hard surface finishes such as hardwood floors make good impact sound insulation in floor/ceiling structures of apartment blocks essential. - 5.25 The requirements of the Building Regulations specify the minimum standard of sound transmission loss required between floors and walls of adjoining dwellings.
-These requirements are rarely adequate where commercial use adjoins residential use. - 5.26 If an application proposes a development where residential and commercial uses will share separating floors, ceilings or walls, an assessment of the sound insulation performance of the floor, ceiling or wall should be submitted together with construction details of any proposed sound insulation system and structure.
+10.21 The requirements of the Building Regulations are usually deemed adequate for the sound insulation transmission loss between floors and walls of adjoining dwellings.
+No planning conditions are normally necessary.

+- 10.22 However, poor or inappropriate installation of sound insulation, inappropriate workmanship during the construction or conversion of the building and inappropriate arrangement/ stacking of rooms can cause serious neighbour noise disturbance from normal household activities and behaviour.
+These are frequent causes of complaints both in conversions and new builds. - 10.23 It is essential that conversions and new dwellings are designed with the appropriate room arrangement in separate adjoining dwellings, ensuring that:- - large family units are not situated above smaller units, - similar types of rooms in neighbouring dwellings are stacked above each other or adjoin each other, ie. bedroom bedroom, living room living room, etc. - halls are used as buffer zones between noise sensitive rooms of one dwelling and living areas of adjoining dwellings and communal areas incl. main entrances, staircases, lift shafts, service areas, etc. - 10.24 In residential dwellings, even where rooms of a similar use are adjoining one another, noise disturbances can still arise.
+With this in mind, the council expects all parts of adjoining dwellings to enhance the sound insulation above that in the Building Regulations.
+Enhanced sound insulation will be required by condition or, in situations where there is particularly inappropriate stacking of rooms, a recommendation to refuse planning permission may be made.
+Ideally specialist operatives approved by the system supplier/designer should undertake the installation of sound insulation, with adequate site control to ensure good quality work. - 10.25 The contemporary fashion for hard surface finishes such as hardwood floors make good impact sound insulation in floor/ceiling structures of apartment blocks essential. - 10.26 The requirements of the Building Regulations specify the minimum standard of sound transmission loss required between floors and walls of adjoining dwellings.
+These requirements are rarely adequate where commercial use adjoins residential use. - 10.27 If an application proposes a development where residential and commercial uses will share separating floors, ceilings or walls, an assessment of the sound insulation performance of the floor, ceiling or wall should be submitted together with construction details of any proposed sound insulation system and structure.
 Substantially enhanced sound insulation, compared to the minimum residential standards of the Building Regulations, will be required.